OR WAIT null SECS

 “Nemolizumab [every 4 weeks] with background [topical corticosteroids] or [topical calcineurin inhibitors] was well tolerated and led to clinically meaningful and statistically significant improvements in core signs and symptoms of [atopic dermatitis] in adults and adolescents with moderate-to-severe disease,” wrote investigators.1

-In February 2024, Galderma submitted a Biologics License Applications (BLA) to the FDA for nemolizumab in the treatment of prurigo nodularis and atopic dermatitis based on data form the OLYMPIA and ARCADIA programs, respectively.
+In February 2024, Galderma submitted a Biologics License Applications (BLA) to the FDA for nemolizumab in the treatment of prurigo nodularis and atopic dermatitis based on data from the OLYMPIA and ARCADIA programs, respectively.
 On August 13, 2024, Galderma announced the FDA approval of nemolizumab for adult patients with prurigo nodularis and, in the same release, pointed out its expectation of a regulatory decision regarding the BLA for use in moderate-to-severe atopic dermatitis by the end of the year.2

-ARCADIA 1 and ARCADIA 2 were 48-week randomized, placebo-controlled double-blind, phase 3 studies designed to assess the effect of nemolizumab against placebo therapy during an initial 16-week treatment period and a 232-week maintenance period.
+ARCADIA 1 and ARCADIA 2 were 48-week randomized, placebo-controlled double-blind, phase 3 studies designed to assess the effect of nemolizumab against placebo therapy during an initial 16-week treatment period and a 32-week maintenance period.
 Per trial protocol, patients aged 12 years or older with moderate-to-severe atopic dermatitis and pruritus were randomized in a 2:1 ratio to nemolizumab or placebo every 4 weeks in addition to background topical corticosteroids or topical calcineurin inhibitors of medium or low potency.1,2,3

 In October 2023, Galderma unveiled positive results from the trials demonstrating nemolizumab met the co-primary and all key secondary endpoints, including a statistically significant effect on investigator’s global assessment (IGA) score and Eczema Area and Severity Index (EASI).
 At the time of the presentation at EADV Congress 2023, Galderma highlighted a statistically significant effect on rate of patients achieving a 4-point reduction in peak-pruritus numerical rating scale (PP-NRS) at 16 weeks.3